JamessNBB/profile-card-component-main/README.md

 ### What I learned

 I struggled a lot trying to position the bg-pattern-top and bg-patter-botttom images on the page.
-The challenge was not really the positioning itself but rather containing the images within the viewport without increasing its height and width.
-When this happens, the horizontal and vertical scroll appears, and bg-patter-bottom image appears in full scale and everything is just out of proportion.
-I tried doing an overlay but it did not work.
-I also tried using different units of measurement for the width of the "main-container" element such as vw, vh, and percentages, but the bg-pattern-bottom image was still appearing in full scale.
+The challenge was not really the positioning itself but rather containing the images within it so that the width and height of the page does not increase.
+When I insert the images, the horizontal and vertical scroll appears, and this is not what I wanted.
+I tried using an overlay but it did not work.
+I also tried using different units of measurement for the width and height of the "main-container" element such as vw, vh, and percentages, but the bg-pattern-bottom image was still appearing in full scale and not cutting off at the end of the page, thereby causing the vertical and horizontal scrolls to appear.

 I pretty much gave up at this point, until I learned about the "overflow" CSS property: